After the Thin Man: Plot

-Robert is at the LiChi Club, a Chinese nightclub, where he has been in an affair with Polly, the club's star performer.
-Polly and the club's owner, Dancer, plan to steal the money that David will pay Robert.
-Polly's brother Phil Byrnes wants money from her, but Dancer throws him out, just as Nick and Nora arrive looking for Robert.
+Robert has been at the Lichee Club, a seedy Chinese nightclub, having an affair with Polly, the club's star performer.
+Polly and one of the club's owners, Dancer, plan to steal the money that David will pay Robert.
+Polly's brother Phil Byrnes tries to extort money from her, but Dancer throws him out, just as Nick and Nora arrive looking for Robert, who tells the couple that he has no intention of coming back to Selma.
+Later, David secretly meets with Robert and gives him negotiable bonds.

-They tell Robert about David's offer and he agrees to it.
-After being paid off, Robert goes back into Aunt Katherine's home to retrieve some clothes and say goodbye to Selma, who begs him not to leave.
-Nick sees Dancer and nightclub co-owner Lum Kee each leave the club separately at the same time.
-Robert leaves at the stroke of midnight and is shot dead in the foggy street.
-David finds Selma standing over Robert, a pistol in her hand.
-Lt.
-Abrams considers Selma the prime suspect, and her fragile mental state only strengthens his belief.
-Selma insists that she never fired her gun, but her claim cannot be backed up as David had thrown the gun into San Francisco Bay, thinking she was guilty.
-Nick begins to investigate to find the actual murderer.
+When Robert briefly returns to the Forrest mansion to retrieve some clothes, Selma follows him with a gun.
+Robert walks out into the fog and is shot dead.
+David arrives and finds Selma standing over Robert with a gun in her hand.
+Lieutenant Abrams considers Selma the prime suspect, and her fragile mental state only reinforces his suspicions.
+Selma insists that she never fired her gun, but her claim cannot be substantiated as David threw the gun into the bay, thinking she was guilty.

-Someone throws a rock with a note tied to it through Nick and Nora's window.
-The note accuses Polly and Dancer of conspiring to kill Robert while revealing that Phil Byrnes is an ex-con and Polly's husband.
-Lt.
-Abrams has found several checks from Robert to Polly, including one for $20,000, but Nick carefully compares them and sees that all but one are forgeries.
+One night, someone throws a rock with a note attached to it through Nick and Nora's window.
+The note reveals that Phil is an ex-convict and Polly's husband.
+Abrams shows Nick several checks that Robert gave to Polly, including one for $20,000.
+Nick compares the signatures and determines that the $20,000 check was forged.

-Nick and Lt.
-Abrams find Phil murdered in his hotel room.
-Nick investigates Polly's apartment and discovers that someone using the name Anderson had bugged it from the apartment above.
-While in the upper apartment, Nick hears Dancer enter Polly's home.
-Nick pursues Dancer into the basement, but Dancer fires a round of bullets at Nick and disappears.
-Nick discovers the body of the building custodian, Pedro.
-Nora identifies Pedro as the former gardener from her father's estate.
-She finds a photo in Pedro's room of him with their other servants.
-Lt.
+Nick and Abrams find Phil murdered in his hotel room.
+Nick later discovers that someone named Anderson had bugged Polly's apartment from the apartment above hers.
+While Nick is upstairs, Dancer enters Polly's apartment.
+Nick pursues Dancer into the basement, but Dancer shoots at Nick and disappears.
+Nick then discovers the body of the building's janitor, Pedro.
+Nora identifies Pedro as her father's former gardener.
 Abrams says someone tried to call Nick from the building just before Pedro was killed.